-- Your business can’t have traded during the preceding three months.
+- Your business can’t have traded during the last three months

-- The company’s name can’t have been changed in the preceding three months.
+- The company’s registered name must not have changed in the last three months

-- There can’t be any threats of liquidation.
+- There must not be any threats of liquidation

-- There can’t be creditors’ agreements in place, such as a Company Voluntary Arrangement.
+- There must not be creditors’ agreements in place, such as a Company Voluntary Arrangement (CVA)

-If these conditions don’t apply, then you’ll need to apply for voluntary liquidation (MVL or CVL), or alternatively wait until the conditions do apply.
+If you cannot satisfy every one of these conditions, you’ll need to apply for voluntary liquidation (MVL or CVL) or wait until the conditions do apply.

 Are there steps to take before I can get my company struck off the Companies Register?